A civilization-building game for 2 players using

-IMPORTANT!
-The pieces you need to play this game are sold separately.
-You have two choices for this [scroll to the end for pricing]:
+This pieces for this game are sold separately.
+You have two options for this (for pricing, see below):

 Note: This game does not ship with rules.
 Instead, please print out the six pages of Living Rules and the two pages of Population Track that are available here as free downloads.